revmischa/wsnotify/README.md

 ## Configuration
 Copy [config.yaml] to /etc/wsnotify/config.yaml and edit it to select a port to listen on and your database connection info.

+## Postgres clients
+To send and receive asynchronous messages through Postgres you can use any Postgres client library, as basically all of them support this capability.
+You can also use libpq and `select()` for C applications [demo here](https://github.com/revmischa/pgnotify-demos/blob/master/pglisten.c).

 ## Building
 ....